MA in Church History

 Each student will be assigned a mentor to help him or her throughout the program.

 This particular course of study uses the time tested materials created by the Institute of Theological Studies (ITS).
-The courses in the program will contain a study guide, syllabus with homework and exams, and MP3 CDs of lessons by a renowned Christian academic professor in a particular subject.
+The courses in the program will contain a study guide, syllabus with homework and exams, and audio lessons by a renowned Christian academic professor in a particular subject.
 Thesis is not required.

 We are indebted to the Church Fathers for the lasting influence of their lives and their works.
 This course covers the history of the ancient church (Pentecost to AD 500), and the men and writings of that era.
 Following a historical progression, the course covers the development of doctrine and the main figures in the Patristic Age.
 Lectures focus on influential men like Irenaeus, Origen, Chrysostom, Athanasius, and Augustine.
 Significant creeds are also analyzed for their intentions, influence, and correctness.
 Throughout the course, students are prompted to evaluate their own beliefs as compared to historical orthodoxy.